Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: Related Work

 In the field of multimodal learning, attention has been drawn to offline knowledge distillation due to its knowledge transfer capabilities.
 Zhang \emph{et al.}~\cite{Zhang2022VisualtoEEGCK} proposed a visual-to-EEG cross-modal KD method that enhances continuous EEG prediction using dark knowledge from visual modality.
 Multi-teacher KD methods, including AvgMKD~\cite{you2017learning}, CA-MKD~\cite{zhang2022confidence}, and EMKD~\cite{kwon2020adaptive}, have been proposed to combine knowledge from various modalities and train the student model.

 Current online knowledge distillation approaches have achieved significant progress with multimodal homogeneous data.
 For instance, Zhang \emph{et al.}~\cite{zhang2018deep} introduced DML, demonstrating that student models can learn from each other through their predictions in deep mutual learning.
-Guo \emph{et al.}\cite{guo2020online} presented an OKD approach using collaborative learning with a weighted ensemble logit distribution.
-Li \emph{et al.}~\cite{li2023embedded} proposed an innovative embedded OKD approach that surpasses existing OKD approaches in image classification tasks.
-This approach leverages ensemble information, overall feature representations from peer networks, and logits to fully exploit the potential of networks.
-However, there remains a research gap in online knowledge distillation methods for multimodal heterogeneous data, due to the challenges in extracting and fusing heterogeneous data features.
+Li \emph{et al.}~\cite{li2023embedded} proposed an innovative embedded OKD approach to leverage ensemble information, overall feature representations from peer networks, and logits to fully exploit the potential of networks.
+Gou \emph{et al.}~\cite{9926046} proposed CKD-MKT, a collaborative knowledge distillation framework that integrates self-learning and online distillation for multitype knowledge transfer, enabling students to learn from both individual instances and instance relations with two peer networks.

-To this end, we propose the AMBOKD method, which fully extracts features from both 2D EEG data and 3D image data, and treats the features output by the fusion model as a single modality for mutual learning.
-This method adaptively adjust the influences weights and the optimization level of each modality, leading to fully optimization of the parameters and surperior performance of the fusion model, thereby opening up new application scenarios for multimodal OKD.
+However, offline distillation follows a one-way training paradigm, resulting in high computational costs.
+Most existing OKD methods are designed for homogeneous data and lack targeted fusion strategies for heterogeneous data.
+To address this limitation, we propose the AMBOKD method, which effectively extracts features from both 2D EEG data and 3D image data while treating the fusion model's output features output as a single modality for mutual learning.
+Our method adaptively adjusts the influence weights and optimization levels of each modality, leading to more effective parameters optimization and superior fusion model performance.